apapenheim/apapenheim.github.io/_trc/2020identity.md

 A handful of full width headings and certain pieces of text used more as graphic art pieces than any kind of textual information are set in Saul-Bass-via-Matt-Terich's <a href="https://typographica.org/on-typography/saul-bass-website-and-hitchcock-font-are-back/" target="_blank">Hitchcock</a>.
 How fun is that?!
 Less fun when one, for some reason, pairs it with a Garamond-alike.

 The majority of the headings are in Christian Thalmann's <a href="https://fonts.google.com/specimen/Cormorant+Garamond" target="_blank">Cormorant Garamond</a>.
 Cormorant is downright elegant and extravagant type.
-It is an re-interpretation of Garamond *for use as a display font*.
+It is a re-interpretation of Garamond *for use as a display font*.
 The style called "Cormorant Garamond" is intended to be its body-friendly counterpart, dialling the flamboyance down to eleven (from, y'know, thirty-six).
 I have tried and failed many times to use it intelligently as a text face.
 Certain pages on Williamson's website <a href="https://www.marianne2020.com/connect" target="_blank">try to do so anyways</a>.
 It is a beautiful (and free!) font, but do not try to make it perform a role for which it is not suited.
 Get it out of the text entirely, and put the headings into Cormorant Regular so they will really shine.
 If you are writing body text, spring for a Garamond licence.
 (Or, even better yet, use something safer for the web than Garamond.)

 Paired with Cormorant in the body and nav is ITF's ubiquitous <a href="https://fonts.google.com/specimen/Poppins" target="_blank">Poppins</a>, a lively geometric sans-serif.
 Cheap and cheerful (free!).
 I like it when paired with other weights in the same family, and find it gets along best with itself.
 I fear that this choice does not play nicely with Cormorant, and would prefer to see a rethink here, or at least keeping the geometrics relegated entirely to the nav buttons.